 Heart and soul of the D4 and D6 is common rail fuel injection.
 The benefits of the technology is the essence of simplicity.
 A single fuel line supplies all of the injectors.
-Fuel in the rail remains under constant pressure, as opposed to conventional systems where fuel must be pressurized with each pulse of the injector before it can be injected into the combustion chamber.
+Fuel in the rail remains under constant pressure.
+This as opposed to conventional systems where fuel must be pressurized with each pulse of the injector before it can be injected into the combustion chamber.
 So with common rail's pre-pressurized fuel, throttle response is a fraction of a second quicker.
 The payoff is measurably crisper throttle response.

 D4 and D6 power is managed via electronics, allowing individual cylinders to more quickly respond to a change in throttle position.
 Once again, the payoff is razor sharp throttle response.
 In mapping the power band, Volvo engineers paid particular attention to low rpm torque in order to speed a boat's acceleration, even when loaded to the gunwales.
 Legendary diesel fuel economy becomes even more miserly and cruising range is extended.
 Volvo engineers went one step further.
 By their design, diesel fuel pulses into the combustion chamber as often as three times per power stroke.
 The net effect is a softer, more progressive combustion, a characteristic that lowers the noise level.
 Translation: Diesel knock is non-existent.